 Graduate applicants who are offered admission for a term and who do not register are eligible for admission the following term based on the approval of a petition.
 For programs where admission is granted only once a year, graduate applicants are eligible for admission the following year based on the approval of a petition.
-The petition should be submitted by the applicant to the Office of Admissions at least one month before the start of the term during which they plan to enroll.
+The petition form should be completed online from the student's status portal at least one month before the start of the term during which they plan to enroll.